 Easy access to high-quality care that leads to a life of recovery and independence for the people we serve.

-Within DBHDD, the Office of Behavioral Health Prevention (OBHP) is charged with providing prevention leadership, strategic planning, and services to improve the mental/emotional well-being of communities, families, and individuals in Georgia.
+Within DBHDD, the Office of Behavioral Health Prevention and Federal Grants (OBHPFG) is charged with providing prevention leadership, strategic planning, and services to improve the mental/emotional well-being of communities, families, and individuals in Georgia.

-The OBHP develops and contracts for prevention services across the state specifically designed to reduce the risks and increase protective factors linked to substance abuse related problem behaviors, suicide, and mental health.
+The OBHPFG develops and contracts for prevention services across the state specifically designed to reduce the risks and increase protective factors linked to substance abuse related problem behaviors, suicide, and mental health.

-The OBHP is working to align and promote Mental Health, Substance Abuse Prevention, and Suicide Prevention, which will support the health and well-being of individuals, families, and communities across Georgia.
+The OBHPFG is working to align and promote Mental Health, Substance Abuse Prevention, and Suicide Prevention, which will support the health and well-being of individuals, families, and communities across Georgia.

-OBHP uses the Strategic Prevention Framework (SPF), SAMHSA’s five-step planning process that guides the planning, implementation, and evaluation of evidence-based, culturally appropriate, and sustainable prevention activities.
-The OBHP also uses a Public Health approach to implement evidence-based strategies within local communities to achieve positive state-level outcomes.
+OBHPFG uses the Strategic Prevention Framework (SPF), SAMHSA’s five-step planning process that guides the planning, implementation, and evaluation of evidence-based, culturally appropriate, and sustainable prevention activities.
+The OBHPFG also uses a Public Health approach to implement evidence-based strategies within local communities to achieve positive state-level outcomes.

 The steps of the SPF include: